securenetizen/cinematacms/docs/hsts-security.md

 - Django is running with `DEBUG = False`.
 - If you're using a reverse proxy (like Nginx or Apache), it is forwarding the correct headers.

+> [!WARNING]
-**Warning:** enabling this only in production site as it requires a valid ssl certificate and without that your site might not behave properly.
+>Warning: enabling this only in production site as it requires a valid ssl certificate and without that your site might not behave properly.
 ---

 ## `cms/settings.py` Configuration